 - A list view with the associated VMs of a SID (e.g DB, App server, web dispatcher, client tools VM etc.) based on the Azure tags.

 - A calendar-based scheduling view to claim systems in the future for a demo scenario for instance.

 - And a help page (accessible through info button in top right corner) to feed issues and feedback into the right channels right away.
 In our case that is a public GitHub Issue page, but it could be a ServiceNow ticket or similar too.

 Ok cool, so how does this map to the cloud flows?

 Fig.5 App home screen with mapping to cloud flows in PowerAutomate

-For convenience, the Azure subscriptions are cached on your mobile device, so you don’t need to pull them each time and hence have a faster mobile experience (on Desktop or Teams you must load each time).
+For convenience, the Azure subscriptions, list of SIDs and VMs are cached on your mobile device, so you don’t need to pull them each time and hence have a faster mobile experience (on Desktop or Teams you must load each time).
 This makes especially sense under the assumption, that Subscriptions and SAP systems are likely not going to change daily.
 If you need an update, just hit the refresh button.

 Fig.6 Detail Screen with function mapping to cloud flows

 Since we have an automatic stop mechanism to ensure powering off the machines, I added the timer-based flow “NotifySAPLabUserAboutShutdown” to regularly check on the remaining time.
 Once there are less than 30 mins left, I send push notifications via Teams to the person, who started the VM through the app with the option to extend by one hour if no one else claimed the same system already through the scheduling feature.